synologyy/pangolin/README.md

     </strong>
 </p>

 Pangolin is an open-source, identity-based remote access platform built on WireGuard that enables secure, seamless connectivity to private and public resources.
-Pangolin combines reverse proxy and VPN capabilities into one platform, providing browser-based access to web applications and client-based access to private resources like databases and SSH servers, all with zero-trust security and granular access control.
+Pangolin combines reverse proxy and VPN capabilities into one platform, providing browser-based access to web applications and client-based access to any private resources, all with zero-trust security and granular access control.

 ## Installation